MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 Finally, you need to specify exactly what permissions your app requires of the Office 365 Management APIs.
 To do so, you add access to the Office 365 Management APIs to your app, and then you specify the permission(s) you need.

-1. In the Azure Management Portal, select your application and choose **Configure** in the top menu.
-Scroll down to **permissions to other applications**, and click **Add application**.
+1. In the Azure Management Portal, select your application, and choose **Configure** in the top menu.
+Scroll down to **permissions to other applications**, and choose **Add application**.

    ![Azure AD page](images/azure-ad-page.png)

-2. Select the Office 365 Management APIs (1) so that it appears in the **Selected** column (2), then click the check mark in the lower right (3) to save your selection and return to the main configuration page for your application.
+2. Select the **Office 365 Management APIs** (1) so that it appears in the **Selected** column (2), and then select the check mark in the lower right (3) to save your selection and return to the main configuration page for your application.

    ![Azure AD apps page](images/azure-ad-apps-page.png)

-3. The Office Management APIs will now appear in the list of applications to which your application requires permissions.
-Under both Application Permissions and Delegated Permissions, select the permissions your application requires.
+3. The Office Management APIs now appear in the list of applications to which your application requires permissions.
+Under both **Application Permissions** and **Delegated Permissions**, select the permissions your application requires.
 Refer to the specific API reference for more details about each permission.

    > [!NOTE]
-   > There are currently 4 unused permissions related to activity reports and threat intelligence that will be removed in the future.
-Do not select any of these permissions as they are unnecessary.
+   > There are currently four unused permissions related to activity reports and threat intelligence that will be removed in the future.
+Do not select any of these permissions because they are unnecessary.

    ![Add an application dialog](images/add-an-application-dialog.png)

-4. Click **Save** to save the configuration.
+4. Choose **Save** to save the configuration.

-## Office 365 tenant admin consent
+## Get Office 365 tenant admin consent

 Now that your application is configured with the permissions it needs to use the Office 365 Management APIs, a tenant admin must explicitly grant your application these permissions in order to access their tenant's data by using the APIs.
-To grant consent, the tenant admin must log in to Azure AD, using the following specially constructed URL, where they can review your application's requested permissions.
+To grant consent, the tenant admin must sign in to Azure AD by using the following specially constructed URL, where they can review your application's requested permissions.
 This step is not required when using the APIs to access data from your own tenant.

 ```http